themisir/themisir/README.md

 ### Hi,

 I am Misir, Software Engineer with more than 6 years of experience.
+I stared my developer career as a freelance web developer on 2016.
+During this time my interest in startups rised and I become very hyped.
+So I wanted to invest my time in startups.
+I also like to help open source communities to grow.
+And I'm bad at copywriting, so let's stop self-promotion part here.

-I'm currently CTO at [@fonibo](https://fonibo.com/en).
+I'm currently CTO at [Fonibo](https://fonibo.com/en).

+##### Maintaining:

+- [Hive](https://github.com/hivedb/hive) - Lightweight and blazing fast key-value database written in pure Dart.
+- [ListView Utils](https://github.com/TheMisir/flutter-listutils) - Some fancy tweaks for flutter List widgets.
+- [MeiliSearch Dart](https://github.com/TheMisir/meilisearch-dart) - MeiliSearch API in dart programming language.

+*The projects above are ones I usually spend more time maintaining than others.*

 ##### Follow me here: